manifold-systems/manifold/README.md

 * [A preprocessor](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-preprocessor)
 * ...and more

+Each feature is available as a separate dependency.
+Simply add the Manifold dependencies of your choosing to your existing project and begin taking advantage of them.

 All fully supported in JDK LTS releases 8 - 21 + latest with comprehensive IDE support in **IntelliJ IDEA** and **Android Studio**.
-Manifold consists of a set of modules, one for each feature.
-Simply add the Manifold dependencies of your choosing to your existing project and begin taking advantage of them.

 ># _**What's New...**_
 >